 Once you taste this, you will forgive me for abusing the term terrine and contributing to the destruction of the French culinary arts.
 It is heavenly!
 Like a rich chocolate mousse but in a more solid, substantial form.
 Add a dollop of whipped cream and some tangy cranberry sauce, and you have a showstopper of a holiday dessert.
 And although the name sounds all fancy-pants, it’s easy to make too.

 - 1 cup cranberries

 - 1/3 cup powdered Swerve Sweetener

 Line a 9x5 inch loaf pan with foil, smoothing out wrinkles as much as possible.

-- Stir in eggs until well combined.
+Stir in eggs until well combined.
 Mixture will seize; this is normal.
-Whisk in stevia extract and coffee or water until mixture smooths out again.
+Whisk in the coffee or water until mixture smooths out again.